External Ids for IRF3 Gene

 Previous GeneCards Identifiers for IRF3 Gene

 This gene encodes a member of the interferon regulatory transcription factor (IRF) family.
 The encoded protein is found in an inactive cytoplasmic form that upon serine/threonine phosphorylation forms a complex with CREBBP.
 This complex translocates to the nucleus and activates the transcription of interferons alpha and beta, as well as other interferon-induced genes.
-Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene. [provided by RefSeq, Nov 2011]
+The protein plays an important role in the innate immune response against DNA and RNA viruses.
+Mutations in this gene are associated with Encephalopathy, acute, infection-induced, herpes-specific, 7. [provided by RefSeq, Sep 2020]

 GeneCards Summary for IRF3 Gene

 IRF3 (Interferon Regulatory Factor 3) is a Protein Coding gene.
-Diseases associated with IRF3 include herpes simplex encephalitis 7 and septicemic plague.
-Among its related pathways are Immune System and Interleukin receptor SHC signaling.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and identical protein binding.
-An important paralog of this gene is IRF7.
+Diseases associated with IRF3 include Encephalopathy, Acute, Infection-Induced 7 and Herpes Simplex Encephalitis.
+Among its related pathways are Cytosolic sensors of pathogen-associated DNA and Toll-Like receptor Signaling Pathways.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and identical protein binding.
+An important paralog of this gene is IRF5.